WVU-CS330-2024-08-Group05/G5/README.md

     |--Search.js         # Handle search queries for resorts using the sites search bar

+The public directory is the frontend of our website.
+This includes the login, signup, and all functions used by the User.

 |--public/

     |--DropdownMenu.js   # Dropdown menu on the Skilogger page